stylus/stylus/operators.md

     0 && 5
     // => 0

-    #fff is a color or 15 is a unit
+    #fff is a 'color' and 15 is a 'unit'
     // => true

 ## Conditional Assignment: ?=